davethenotloverboy/mini_Projects_Java_1/README.md

 This is the projects that I did coming from Intellij.
-I think I made mistakes on pushing it to Github.
-The 5th miniProject folder wasn't fully pushed. yet in Intellij there are no more to commit.
-I'm not good yet with the version control but I'll learn more and Improve in the coming weeks.